ASM International Boston Chapter is pleased to announce the

 After a 4 year hitch with the US Army as a Spanish Linguist he became hooked on microscopy after looking at a fly in an electron microscope.
 He has spent nearly 30 years still in awe of what you can see.
 He holds a degree in Electron Microscopy with a background as a service lab specializing in SEM and EDS methods; a reliability engineer with two west coast semiconductor companies; a field service engineer; and, applications specialist for a major EDS company.
 Since 2010, he has been with JEOL USA as a regional sales manager for their EM products division.
 In his spare time he has taken up abstract painting and woodworking in between maintaining a nearly 100 year old home.

-Robb has been an active member of the Boston Chapter for many years recently serving as Secretary for the Executive Committee.
+Robb has been an active member of the Boston Chapter for many years recently serving as Secretary and then Vice Chair for the Executive Committee.
 He is also an enthusiastic volunteer for the Chapter's annual Materials Experience held at BU and WPI.

 Treasurer: Dr. Santosh Jha